nluninja/nlp_datasets/italiannlp/README.md

 The datasets of sentences used for the task were taken from two different manually revised treebanks: the newspaper section of the Italian Universal Dependency Treebank (IUDT) for the Italian experiment, and the automatically converted Wall Street Journal section of the Penn Treebank for the English experiment."

-___Brunato D., De Mattei L., Dell’Orletta F., Iavarone B., Venturi G. (2018) “Is this Sentence Difficult?
+//Brunato D., De Mattei L., Dell’Orletta F., Iavarone B., Venturi G. (2018) “Is this Sentence Difficult?
 Do you Agree?“.
-In Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing (EMNLP 2018), 31–4 November, Bruxelles.__
+In Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing (EMNLP 2018), 31–4 November, Bruxelles.//

 ## Entries